EpocDotFr/sticky-notes-kanboard-sync/README.md

 ```

   - **(1)** A folder that contains a note's data.
 It is named after it seems to be the first 20 characters of a [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier) (counting hyphens)
   - **(2)** This file doesn't seem to contain interesting data.
-Changing a note's text or color doesn't impact this file
+Changing a note's text or color doesn't impact it
   - **(3)** The note's text in the [RTF](https://en.wikipedia.org/wiki/Rich_Text_Format) format
   - **(4)** The note's text without any formatting, but still it seems to contain special characters I don't know what they are used for
-  - **(5)** [TrID](http://mark0.net/soft-trid-e.html) recognize this file as a [Sybase iAnywhere](https://en.wikipedia.org/wiki/Sybase_iAnywhere) database (either an [Advantage Database Server](https://en.wikipedia.org/wiki/Advantage_Database_Server) or [SQL Anywhere](https://en.wikipedia.org/wiki/SQL_Anywhere) one), however I wasn't able to open it either with a tool or with a Python package.
+  - **(5)** [TrIDNet](http://mark0.net/soft-tridnet-e.html) recognize this file as a [Sybase iAnywhere](https://en.wikipedia.org/wiki/Sybase_iAnywhere) database (either an [Advantage Database Server](https://en.wikipedia.org/wiki/Advantage_Database_Server) or [SQL Anywhere](https://en.wikipedia.org/wiki/SQL_Anywhere) one), however I wasn't able to open it either with a tool or with a Python package.
 Comparing the hex content of this file before and after changing notes color seems to change a specific value but without being able to read this file or without any documentation, it isn't possible to properly parse this file
   - **(6)** Seems to either contain the version of Sticky Notes or the version of the storage shema, in the hex format (e.g `02 00 00 00` for the Windows Seven's version)

 #### plum.sqlite